Using structured logging for effective log management

 }

-In order to correlate and filter events across diverse log sources, it is important to use a common set of fields.
+To correlate and filter events across diverse log sources, it is important to use a common set of fields.
 These field names can be used when parsing unstructured logs, or can be mapped from equivalent fields in a structured log source.

 Structured logging often simplifies conversion between formats, allowing event data to be more easily integrated with logging dashboards, analytics platforms, and other log processors.
 Structured logs can also help work around limitations in log formats.

-For example, to transport structured data using Syslog, the key-value pairs
+For example, to transport structured data using syslog, the key-value pairs can be serialized to JSON and used as the payload.

-which lacks a proper timestamp, the full timestamp with year can be preserved
+In the case of BSD syslog, which lacks a proper timestamp, the full timestamp with year can be preserved in the serialized JSON data (see EventTime

 below).

-<13>Nov 22 10:30:12 myhost sshd[8459]: {"SyslogFacility":"USER","SyslogSeverity":"NOTICE","EventTime":"2019-11-22 10:30:12","Hostname":"myhost","SourceName":"sshd","ProcessID":8459,"Message":"Failed password for invalid user linda from 192.168.1.60 port 38176 ssh2","Status":"failed","AuthenticationMethod":"password","Reason":"invalid user","User":"linda","SourceIPAddress":"192.168.1.60","SourcePort":38176,"Protocol":"ssh2"}
+<13>Nov 22 10:30:12 myhost sshd[8459]: {"SyslogFacility":"USER","SyslogSeverity":"NOTICE","EventTime":"2024-11-22 10:30:12","Hostname":"myhost","SourceName":"sshd","ProcessID":8459,"Message":"Failed password for invalid user linda from 192.168.1.60 port 38176 ssh2","Status":"failed","AuthenticationMethod":"password","Reason":"invalid user","User":"linda","SourceIPAddress":"192.168.1.60","SourcePort":38176,"Protocol":"ssh2"}

-Or the key-value pairs can be used as the structured data portion of the IETF Syslog format:
+Or the key-value pairs can be used as the structured data portion of the IETF syslog format:

-<13>1 2019-11-22T10:30:12.000000-06:00 myhost sshd 8459 - [NXLOG@14506 EventReceivedTime="2019-02-06 21:04:36" SourceModuleName="in" SourceModuleType="im_file" Status="failed" AuthenticationMethod="password" Reason="invalid user" User="linda" SourceIPAddress="192.168.1.60" SourcePort="38176" Protocol="ssh2"] Failed password for invalid user linda from 192.168.1.60 port 38176 ssh2
+<13>1 2024-11-22T10:30:12.000000-06:00 myhost sshd 8459 - [NXLOG@14506 EventReceivedTime="2024-02-06 21:04:36" SourceModuleName="in" SourceModuleType="im_file" Status="failed" AuthenticationMethod="password" Reason="invalid user" User="linda" SourceIPAddress="192.168.1.60" SourcePort="38176" Protocol="ssh2"] Failed password for invalid user linda from 192.168.1.60 port 38176 ssh2

 This can be done for many other log formats also, by either serializing fields into a free-form message area or using a key-value area specified by the format.

-Increasing the Reliability of Event Parsing
+Increasing the reliability of event parsing

 When the message format of an unstructured log source changes, the patterns stop matching and message parsing fails.
 The failed parsing must be investigated and all applicable pattern databases updated to correspond with the new message format.
-In particular, if a log collector reads the rendered message from Windows EventLog rather than the structured data, an added field can break parsing when it is included in the human-readable message.
+In particular, if a log collector reads the rendered message from Windows Event Log rather than the structured data, an added field can break parsing when included in the human-readable message.

-For log sources such as Windows EventLog that are available as structured data, it is not necessary to maintain pattern databases.
+It is not necessary to maintain pattern databases for log sources such as Windows Event Log that are available as structured data.
 Instead, the structured data should be collected directly.
 For unstructured logs, the parsing should be done as soon as possible and the events handled as structured data.
 In either case, once the log data is structured, fields can be freely added to events at any point in the log processing chain.

 Modern enterprise systems generate an overwhelming amount of log data which must be collected, transported, managed, and monitored.
 Environments with complex logging requirements can benefit greatly from structured logging.